ESinclair81/Make-A-Read-Me/README.md

 ## Questions

 Any Q's about this repo?
-Feel free to contact me at eongyasi@gmail.com, or go ahead and open an issue for me.
+Feel free to contact me at ro@joe, or go ahead and open an issue for me.
 To see more ESinclair81 works, check [$[data.github]](http://)